Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 Internship At least one internship of up to six weeks duration must be satisfactorily completed as a graduation requirement 2

-Introduction to Research Methods 1 2
+Introduction to research methods 1 2

-Research Thesis 1 8
+Research thesis 1 8

 The Master of Science in Computational Biology program is primarily a research-based degree.
 The purpose of coursework is to equip students with the right skill set, so they can successfully accomplish their research project (thesis).
-Students are required to take CB7103, CB7104, CB7105 and CB7106 as mandatory courses.
-All students must take the following courses:

 Code Course title Credit hours

-CB7103 Introduction to Single Cell Biology and Bioinformatics
+CB703 Introduction to Single Cell Biology and Bioinformatics

-This course provides a broad overview of bioinformatics for single cell omics technologies, a new and fast-growing family of biological assays that enables measuring the molecular contents of individual cells with very high resolution and is key to advancing precision medicine.
+Course description: This course provides a broad overview of bioinformatics for single cell omics technologies, a new and fast-growing family of biological assays that enables measuring the molecular contents of individual cells with very high resolution and is key to advancing precision medicine.
 The course starts with an accessible introduction to basic molecular biology: the cell structure, the central dogma of molecular biology, the flow of biological information in the cell, the different types of molecules in the cell, and how we can measure them.
-This course then introduces students to the diverse landscape of biological data, including its types and characteristics and explores the foundational principles of single-cell omics bioinformatics, encompassing key methodologies, tools, and computational workflows, with an emphasis on the development of foundation models for single cell omics data
+This course then introduces students to the diverse landscape of biological data, including its types and characteristics and explores the foundational principles of single-cell omics bioinformatics, encompassing key methodologies, tools, and computational workflows, with an emphasis on the development of foundation models for single cell omics data.

 4

-This interdisciplinary course is designed for students and professionals with a background in machine learning who seek to understand the fundamentals of molecular biology.
+Course description: This interdisciplinary course is designed for students and professionals with a background in machine learning who seek to understand the fundamentals of molecular biology.
 The course explores key biological concepts and their applications to machine learning, particularly in the fields of bioinformatics, genomics, and computational biology.
 By bridging the gap between molecular biology and machine learning, students will gain the knowledge to apply machine learning techniques to biological data and solve complex problems in medicine, genetics, and drug discovery.

 4

-Computational biology has become an important discipline in the intersection of computing, mathematics, biology and medicine.
-Biological data sets produced by modern biotechnologies are large and hence they can only be understood by using mathematical modeling and computational techniques.
+Course description: Computational biology has become an important discipline in the intersection of computing, mathematics, biology and medicine.
+Biological datasets produced by modern biotechnologies are large and hence they can only be understood by using mathematical modeling and computational techniques.
 Starting from analysis of genetic sequences, the field has progressed towards analysis and modeling of entire biological systems.
 A way of abstracting the vast amount of biomedical information is by modeling and analyzing these data by using networks (or graphs).
 Such approaches have been used to model phenomena in other research domains, apart from computational and systems biology and medicine.

 4

-CB7106 Computational Genomics and Epigenomics
+CB706 Computational Genomics and Epigenomics

-This interdisciplinary graduate course introduces students to the core concepts, tools, and emerging methods in computational genomics and epigenomics.
+Course description: This interdisciplinary graduate course introduces students to the core concepts, tools, and emerging methods in computational genomics and epigenomics.
 It is designed for students from biology, computer science, machine learning, and related fields who are interested in applying their skills to cutting-edge questions in biology and medicine.
 Students will explore how genomic and epigenomic data, such as DNA, RNA, chromatin accessibility, and methylation, are generated and analyzed using statistical and machine learning techniques.
 The course covers foundational topics such as genome organization, gene regulation, and high-throughput sequencing technologies.
 It extends to advanced applications including multi-omic data integration, deep learning for genomics, and cancer omics.

 4